 If you are lucky enough to have Vikki helping out as First Mate you will never go hungry.
 She has a multitude of culinary delights up her sleeve with the occasional home made apple cake or crumble with thick cream (if she has the time).
 In previous years she worked as a physio and is still employed in the medical sector but helps out when possible.
 She is well known for her warm welcome, ‘knot school’ and ice cold gin with grapefruit when we are safely tied up!
 She has several thousand miles under her belt having sailed extensively in the Caribbean, Canaries, France, Mediterranean and of course UK.
 She loves walking, tennis, winning at Rummikub and Cotswold Gin!
-She helps run a tight ship, assists with nervous sailors and is a brilliant asset to have aboard.
+She helps run a tight ship, leads the group swims, assists with nervous sailors and is a brilliant asset to have aboard.

 ‘Charismatic Chris’ is an interesting person to have on board as your First Mate with many a story to tell.
 An ex Para, then primary school teacher who is presently coaching high level equestrian riders in the professional show jumping circles.
 He knows all things horsey – but also can bounce around below decks conjuring up culinary delights regardless of the weather!